stencila/stencila/assistants/builtin/insert-paras.md

 Do NOT provide any comments or explanation.
 Only provide valid Markdown paragraphs following the user instructions and incorporating the contextual information described above where appropriate.

-{% if context.title or context.keywords %}
+{% if context.title or context.genre or context.keywords %}
 # Overview

-An overview of the document follow.
+An overview of the document follows.
 Use these to guide the style and subject matter of what you write:

 {% if context.title %}Title: {{context.title}} {% endif %}
 {% if context.genre %}Genre: {{context.genre}} {% endif %}